NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 **[The First and the Last](#the-first-and-the-last)** is a unique title of God which emphasizes his eternity.
 In [Revelation 1:17](#revelation-117);[2:8](#revelation-28) Jesus calls himself by this title, thus claiming that he is the eternal God.

+This scripture also emphasizes the monotheism of the Bible: "**besides me there is no god**".
+This rules out heresies like Arianism which teaches that the Son of God, Jesus, is a divine being, "a god", created by God.
+Isaiah rejects this idea.

+## Isaiah 44:8

+> Fear not, nor be afraid; have I not told you from of old and declared it?
+And you are my witnesses!
+Is there a God besides me?
+There is no Rock; I know not any.”

+The trinity doctrine is strictly monotheistic.
+There is no **God besides** Yahweh, he **knows not any**.
+This rules out heresies like Arianism which teaches that the Son of God, Jesus, is a divine being, "a god", created by God.
+Isaiah rejects this idea.

 ## Isaiah 45:23

 > By myself I have sworn; from my mouth has gone out in righteousness a word that shall not return: ‘**To me every knee shall bow, every tongue shall swear allegiance**.’